armyofda12mnkeys/laravel-eloquent-relationships/README.md

 `php artisan migrate --path="database/migrations/HasManyThrough"`

 --then run

 `php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/HasManyThrough"
+`php artisan migrate:reset --path="database/migrations/HasManyThrough"`

 ## OneToMany

 --run db migration

-$ php artisan migrate --path="database/migrations/OneToMany"
+`php artisan migrate --path="database/migrations/OneToMany"`

 --then run

-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/OneToMany"
+`php artisan migrate:reset --path="database/migrations/OneToMany"`

 ## ManyToMany

 --run db migration

-$ php artisan migrate --path="database/migrations/ManyToMany"
+`php artisan migrate --path="database/migrations/ManyToMany"`

 --then run

-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/ManyToMany"
+`php artisan migrate:reset --path="database/migrations/ManyToMany"`

 ## OneToOnePolymorphic

 --run db migration
-$ php artisan migrate --path="database/migrations/OneToOnePolymorphic"
+`php artisan migrate --path="database/migrations/OneToOnePolymorphic"`

 --then run
-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/OneToOnePolymorphic"
+`php artisan migrate:reset --path="database/migrations/OneToOnePolymorphic"`

 ## OneToManyPolymorphic

 --run db migration

-$ php artisan migrate --path="database/migrations/OneToManyPolymorphic"
+`php artisan migrate --path="database/migrations/OneToManyPolymorphic"`

 --then run

-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/OneToManyPolymorphic"
+`php artisan migrate:reset --path="database/migrations/OneToManyPolymorphic"`

 ## ManyToManyPolymorphic

 --run db migration

-$ php artisan migrate --path="database/migrations/ManyToManyPolymorphic"
+`php artisan migrate --path="database/migrations/ManyToManyPolymorphic"`

 --then run

-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/ManyToManyPolymorphic"
+`php artisan migrate:reset --path="database/migrations/ManyToManyPolymorphic"`

 ## HasManyThrough

 --run db migration

-$ php artisan migrate --path="database/migrations/HasManyThrough"
+`php artisan migrate --path="database/migrations/HasManyThrough"`

 --then run

-$ php artisan tinker
+`php artisan tinker`

 --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with

-$ php artisan migrate:reset --path="database/migrations/HasManyThrough"
+`php artisan migrate:reset --path="database/migrations/HasManyThrough"`